 Turahalli Forest Cycling Trails, Trekking, Hiking, Bike Ride 2025

 Cycling is the most popular activity in Karnataka’s Turahalli forest.
-The wildlife sanctuary has the best and easiest cycling trail in the region and a picturesque backdrop.
+The wildlife sanctuary offers the best and easiest cycling trail in the region, along with a picturesque backdrop.

 The trail goes through a narrow path that leads to a temple on the summit.
 The summit has an open space for parking, relaxing, and stretching.
-While cycling, you can have fresh air blowing from the trees, smell the soil, hear birds chirping, and enjoy the view from the top.
+While cycling, you can feel the breeze from the trees, smell the soil, hear birds chirping, and enjoy the view from the top.

 Turahalli Forest cycling trails, trekking, hiking, and bike riding